-Philadelphia, PA - Few people will understand what it means to be born and raised in Philadelphia because it's truly a unique experience.
-Below is a list of top 15 things you would only know if your from Philly!
+Philadelphia, PA - Few people will understand what it means to be born and raised in Philadelphia because it's a truly unique experience.
+Below is a list of top 15 things you would only know if you're from Philly!

-2. You've been mocked for your accent - You'll get no sympathy from Bahston, New Yowk or Chicahgo because the way certain words come out of a Philadelphian's mouth always seems to grab people's attention.
+2. You've been mocked for your accent - You'll get no sympathy from Boston, New York or Chicago because the way certain words come out of a Philadelphian's mouth always seems to grab people's attention.
 Out-of-towners love to make my apparent accent a topic of discussion or the butt of a joke.
-Actual studies have shown that the Philly accent and some of the linguistic oddities of the area are the strangest in the country.
-Water is pronounced "wooder" and I could pick out a Philly native halfway across the world just by the way they say "bathroom."
+Actual studies have shown that the Philly accent and some of the linguistic oddities of the area are the strongest in the country.
+Water is pronounced "wooder," and I could pick out a Philly native halfway across the world just by the way they say "bathroom."

 3. You avoid driving because - ugh.
 Parking! - Parking is at a premium in Philadelphia and the vultures, professionally known as the Philadelphia Parking Authority, are always circling (especially in Manayunk).
 Of course, if you're in South Philly, legal-illegal parking is available in the emergency lane down Broad Street or stacked up down the middle of Oregon Avenue.

 4. You don't expect to ever be on time for anything - Traffic on any major highway in the area is an abomination.
 And SEPTA is often late.
 But when you're on the train in the morning, you see the same commuters day in and day out.
 And you still accidentally slip up and call them the R2 or R5.